rokobo/Productivity-autotracker/README.md

 One of the most important features of a time tracker, in my opnion, is the ability to match browser usage with a specific site.
 On this project I simplified things a bit and I organize the events based on domain (since any small update would create a new event).

-To match the URL, I had to create a custom browser extension that downloads the URL and title of all opened tabs.
+To match the URL, I initially create a browser extension that downloads the URL and title of all opened tabs.
 It downloads again every time there is a tab open, tab close or tab update.
 Naturally, having to manually accept each download would be a hassle, so unfortunately I had to disable the option: `Ask where to save each file before downloading` in my browser's settings.
-I have yet to find a better and more **reliable** way to get the URL.
+Which did impact the UX significantly.

+So I arrived at a better solution, I created a custom browser extension that sends a GET request to my dash server.
+The GET request sends all titles and URLs of the opened sites through the GET request parameters.
+This solution proved excellent, since it had negligible impact on performance and memory usage.

 ## **Audio detection problem**